MartianMadman/RFA_Madmod/Readme.txt

 \Changelog v0.9.31/
 -Fix ammo box collision bug.
 Issue caused by previous update.

+\Changelog v0.9.4/
+-Improve collision physics for weapon pickups.
+Can now be targeted by magnet gun and collides with geo debris.
+-Improve player model clipping for 1st person view.
+-Increase crouch to stand view switch speed.

 \Issues/
 -Makes game more hardware demanding.
 -Destructibles with moving parts when repaired may spontaneously break shortly after.
 This is caused by spawned salvage getting stuck in moving parts.